sphinx-labs/sphinx/specs/managed-service.md

 ## Assumptions
 The `ManagedService` relies on the OpenZeppelin `AccessControl` contract to manage access and the `ReentrancyGuard` contract to protect against reentrancy attacks.
 We test that the interactions with these contracts work properly in the [unit tests for the `ManagedService`](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/test/ManagedService.t.sol), but we don't thoroughly test these contracts.
 Instead, we rely on the assumption that they are secure and have been thoroughly tested by their authors.

-## Footnotes
-[^1]: The Sphinx DevOps platform relies on sending transactions via the `ManagedService` from arbitrary EOAs with the `RELAYER_ROLE` to execute deployments on behalf of the user using their `SphinxModuleProxy`.
-We operate under the assumption that these EOAs will inevitably be compromised and we expect to have mitigation strategies in place to prevent attackers from griefing us or our users with a compromised account.
-However, we expect that a compromised EOA with the `RELAYER_ROLE` will have no impact on the security properties of the `SphinxModuleProxy`.